immich-app/immich/docs/docs/features/command-line-interface.md

 ## Requirements

-- Node.js 20.0 or above
+- Node.js 20 or above
 - Npm

+If you can't install node/npm, there is also a Docker version available below.

-## Installation
+## Installation (NPM)

 ```bash
 npm i -g @immich/cli